Drag

 Starting Your Journey:

-Whether you’re fresh out of school or looking to pivot into video production, there are multiple avenues to explore:
+No matter if you’re fresh out of school or looking to pivot into video production, there are multiple avenues to explore:

 Entry-Level Jobs: Getting Your Foot in the Door